While Trump minimizes the toll, government orders 100,000 new body bags

 The list of testing problems includes: "Limited number of diagnostic supplies.
 Limited capacity of test facilities.
 Limited trained response personnel to administer the tests.
 Unknown epidemiological information regarding COVID-19.
 Access to testing sites by underserved areas and at risk populations.
 Effective vaccines and therapeutics will not be available in sufficient quantities to meet the need.
 PPE is required by [medical countermeasures] developers and manufacturers."

-Those possibilities were raised by task force officials as they developed the “incident outlook” two days before Trump unveiled his “Reopening America Again” plan Monday.
+Task force officials raised those possibilities as they developed the "incident outlook" two days before Trump unveiled his "Reopening America Again" plan Monday.
 That strategy is designed to hand off more responsibility for the response to governors and local officials.

-The documents show that the White House and its coronavirus task force are transitioning quickly toward an advisory role in public health decisions made by states while maintaining power to acquire goods and allocate them.
-Simultaneously, the administration is preparing for many more casualties across the country.
+The documents show that the White House and its coronavirus task force are making a quick transition toward an advisory role in public health decisions made by states while maintaining the power to acquire goods and allocate them.
+Simultaneously, the administration is preparing for many more casualties.

-The body bag order, confirmed by internal administration communications obtained by NBC News, is in addition to shipments of several thousand more body bags from General Services Administration and Defense Logistics Agency vendors.
+The body bag order, confirmed by internal administration communications obtained by NBC News, is in addition to shipments of several thousand more body bags from vendors for the General Services Administration and the Defense Logistics Agency.

-The Department of Veterans Affairs, meanwhile, paid the supply distributor ISO Group $293,780 for an unknown number of body bags to be fully delivered Thursday.
-The contract states that the purchase is “in response to COVID-19.”
+The VA, meanwhile, paid the supply distributor ISO Group $293,780 for an unknown number of body bags to be fully delivered Thursday.
+The contract states that the purchase is "in response to COVID-19."
 ISO notes on its website that the federal government has awarded eight contracts for that specific body bag in the past 90 days for a total of $12.1 million.

 More than 61,000 people have already died of COVID-19 in the U.S.